hashivim/vim-terraform/README.md

 # vim-terraform

 This plugin adds a `:Terraform` command that runs terraform, with tab completion of subcommands.
-It also sets up `*.tf` and `*.tfstate` files to be highlighted as HML (Hashicorp's JSON variant) and JSON respectively.
+It also sets up `*.tf`, `*.tfvars`, and `*.tfstate` files to be highlighted as HCL, HCL, and JSON respectively.

 ## Installation